Guilt. Shame. Fear. Frustration.

 “Just over a year ago I read Difficult Mothers, Adult Daughters.
 Afterwards I started receiving her weekly emails and listening to her podcasts, which was an expanded experience for me.
 When I think of my mother and the headspace I gave our relationship, it was very contracted.
 I started to realize how much of my daily life I was affording to this contracted experience; how much time I spent thinking, anticipating, dreading talking to or being around my mother.
 So, I signed up for coaching with Karen.

 In our time together I learned how to neutralize my thoughts, set healthy boundaries, and open my daily life to more expansion.
 It allowed me to look at some old stuff I had cut off for decades.
 This created space for massive healing.

 I come away from this work not only liberated, but with tangible models I use with everyday obstacles.

 Karen creates such a safe, judgement free environment in order to do very deep, quick, healing work.
 Her down-to-earth, funny, genuine personality made me feel even more comfortable to dig deep.
 I will be forever grateful for this life changing experience.
 Thank You Karen!” ~ Angela Turner, Charlotte, NC

 Details, Price, & practicalities:

-I will provide practical, actionable tools and strategies, stories of how I did it, worksheets, journal prompts, and other resources as well as unlimited email support between meetings.
+I provide practical, actionable tools and strategies, stories of how I did it, worksheets, journal prompts, and other resources, as well as unlimited email support between meetings.

-If you are interested in learning more, please click here, answer a few questions, and I’ll be in touch!
+If you are ready to get started, please click here, answer a few questions, and I’ll be in touch!

 Much, much love,